Hello, world

 We learn a bunch of things here.

-the last evaluated expression of a function is always returned
+the last evaluated expression of a method is always returned

 The TDD process and why the steps are important